Veneration of the dead: India

-Ancestors are widely revered, honoured, and venerated in India and China.
-The spirit of a dead person is called Pitrs, which is venerated.
+Ancestors are widely revered, honoured, and venerated in India.
+The spirit of a dead person is called a Pitri, which is venerated.
 When a person dies, the family observes a thirteen-day mourning period, generally called śrāddha.
-A year thence, they observe the ritual of Tarpan, in which the family makes offerings to the deceased.
+A year thence, they observe the ritual of tarpana, in which the family makes offerings to the deceased.
 During these rituals, the family prepares the food items that the deceased liked and offers food to the deceased.
 They offer this food to crows as well on certain days as it is believed that the soul comes in the form of a bird to taste it.
 They are also obliged to offer śrāddha, a small feast of specific preparations, to eligible Brahmins.
 Only after these rituals are the family members allowed to eat.
-It is believed that this reminds the ancestor's spirits that they are not forgotten and are loved, so it brings them peace.
-On Shradh days, people pray that the souls of ancestors be appeased, forget any animosity and find peace.
+It is believed that this reminds the ancestors's spirits that they are not forgotten and are loved, so it brings them peace.
+On śrāddha days, people pray that the souls of ancestors be appeased, forget any animosity and find peace.
 Each year, on the particular date (as per the Hindu calendar) when the person had died, the family members repeat this ritual.
+This period falls just before the Navaratri or Durga Puja falling in the month of Ashvin.
+Mahalaya marks the end of the fortnight-long tarpana to the ancestors.

 Indian and Chinese practices of ancestor-worship are prevalent throughout Asia as a result of the large Indian and Chinese populations in countries such as Singapore, Malaysia, Indonesia, and elsewhere across the continent.
 Furthermore, the large Indian population in places such as Fiji and Guyana has resulted in these practices spreading beyond their Asian homeland.

 Assam

 The Ahom religion is based on ancestor-worship.
-The Ahoms believe that a man after his death remains as ‘Dam’(ancestor) only for a few days and soon he becomes ‘Phi’ (God).
-They also believe that the soul of a man which is immortal unites with the supreme soul, possesses the qualities of a spiritual being and always blesses the family.
+The Ahoms believe that a person after his death remains as ‘Dam’ (ancestor) only for a few days and soon he becomes ‘Phi’ (God).
+They also believe that the soul of a person which is immortal unites with the supreme soul, possesses the qualities of a spiritual being and always blesses the family.
 So every Ahom family in order to worship the dead establish a pillar on the opposite side of the kitchen (Barghar) which is called ‘Damkhuta’ where they worship the dead with various offerings like homemade wine, mah-prasad, rice with various items of meat and fish.
 Me-Dam-Me-Phi, a ritual centred on commemorating the dead, is celebrated by the Ahom people on 31 January every year in memory of the departed.
 It is the manifestation of the concept of ancestor worship that the Ahoms share with other peoples originating from the Tai-Shan stock.
 It is a festival to show respect to the departed ancestors and remember their contribution to society.
 On the day of Me-Dam Me Phi worship is offered only to Chaufi and Dam Chaufi because they are regarded as gods of heaven.